Visiting The Butchart Gardens: A Garden Lover’s Guide

 The Butchart Gardens Japanese Garden

-Designed by Japanese landscape architect Isaburo Kishida, this garden is a harmonious blend of water, stone, and plant life.
+Designed by Japanese landscape architect Isaburo Kishida, the garden blends water, stone, and plants with real intention.

 The Butchart Gardens Japanese Garden